CompuTec/computec-docs/docs/processforce/user-guide/ingredient-declarations/ingredient-master-data.md

 ![Ingredient Master Data](./media/ingredient-master-data/ingredient-master-data.webp)

-## Form header
+## Form Header

 Here the following information can be defined:

 - Code - an alphanumeric code assigned to a specific ingredient,
 - Description - a name or a short description of a specific ingredient,
 - UoM - Unit of Measure, e.g., kilogram,
 - Category - ingredient category.
-To get more information, click here,
+To get more information, click [here](../ingredient-declarations/ingredient-settings/classifications.md).
 - Alternative code - standard, scientific codes governed by law, e.,g.
 E number - codes assigned to substances that can be used as additives to food products within the European Union and Switzerland.

 ## Tabs